jackyzha0/quartz/content/essays/the long wait.md

 Let's start with what happened.

-About two weeks after I lost my best friend, an event I wrote about [[tlw/004|here]], I lost my position at the agency I've worked as a freelance academic editor for the past three years.
+About two weeks after I lost my best friend, an event I wrote about [[essays/rewalking rem tanauan|here]], I lost my position at the agency I've worked as a freelance academic editor for the past three years.

 I discovered that grief and loss of income overpower any drive I have to write these emails.
 And the guilt that, somehow, losing my job took over the mental space I should've given to grieving my best friend's loss and helping those he left, sucks whatever motivation is left for me to write.